So many festivals, so little fall

 Third weekend of October/Wisconsin coulee country

-Just south of Wisconsin Dells, the big Fall Art Tour winds through the most picturesque nooks and crannies of southwest Wisconsin.
+Just to the south, the big Fall Art Tour winds through the most picturesque nooks and crannies of southwest Wisconsin.
 It’s in and around the towns of Baraboo, Dodgeville, Mineral Point and Spring Green.

-And take an hour or two to hike in Devil's Lake State Park just south of Baraboo, which still should have good fall color this weekend.
+And take an hour or two to hike in Devil's Lake State Park just south of Baraboo, which often has good fall color this weekend.

 Sign up for our free weekly newsletter